zefanyakharisma-cell/International-Office-Website/README.md

 | `admin_partnership` | Partnership | `#partnership` |
 | `admin_head` | Head | Any tag (unrestricted) |

-Credentials are defined in `ADMIN_ACCOUNTS` in `backend/server.py` (mirrored in `JS/admin.js` for the role list — only the server validates passwords).
+Credentials are defined in `ADMIN_ACCOUNTS` in `backend/main.py` (mirrored in `JS/admin.js` for the role list — only the server validates passwords).
 On successful login, the server issues a random Bearer token stored in `sessionStorage`; the token is invalidated on logout or tab close.

 ### How it works

 1. Click the **Admin** button (bottom-right corner) to open the login modal.
 2. `admin.js` sends credentials to `POST /api/admin/login`; on success, the Bearer token is stored in `sessionStorage`.
-3. A floating action button (FAB) appears with **Add Article** and **Sign Out** options.
+3. A floating action button (FAB) appears with **Add Article**, **Manage Universities** (OSE), and **Sign Out** options.
 4. The article form collects: title, excerpt, body paragraphs, key highlights, contact info, tag, and an optional image (drag-and-drop or file picker — stored as a base64 data URL in the `image_url` column).
 5. On submit, the article is `POST`ed (or `PUT`ed for edits) to `/api/articles` with the Bearer token.
 The server saves it to SQLite and returns the saved article; `refreshNewsData()` merges it with the static seed articles from `JS/data/news.js`.
 6. Admins can edit or delete their own articles; the `Head` role can manage all articles (calls `DELETE /api/articles/<id>`).
+7. **OSE university management** — Clicking "Manage Universities" opens `ose-manager-modal`.
+The admin can create a new university entry (opens `ose-form-modal`) or edit/delete existing ones.
+Custom entries (`isCustom=true`) appear as extra cards on the OSE page; base universities from `oseBasePartners` can have program details attached by name-matching.
+8. **Internship opportunity management** — On the Internship page, admins see an "Add Opportunity" button.
+Clicking it opens `intern-form-modal` (position, company with autocomplete from partner list, apply link).
+Saved opportunities are fetched from `/api/internship-opportunities` and displayed as cards.
 7. Every article view fires a fire-and-forget `POST /api/articles/<id>/visit` to increment the server-side visit counter.
 The News page "Trending" sidebar is sorted by `visits` descending.

 ---